jorgenmk/ntn-docs/readme.md

     AT%CELLULARPRFL=2,0,4,0
     AT%CELLULARPRFL=2,1,1,0
     AT%XSYSTEMMODE=0,0,0,0,1
-    AT%LOCATION=2,"63.421","10.437","160",0,0
+    AT%LOCATION=2,"43.295","5.373","20",0,0
     AT%XBANDLOCK=2,,"256"
     AT+CPSMS=0
     AT+CFUN=1

-Now you should be able to run the AT command `AT+CGDCONT?` and get output indicating we are connected aand have IP address from callbox:
+Now you should be able to run the AT command `AT+CGDCONT?` and get output indicating we are connected and have IP address from callbox:

     +CGDCONT: 0,"IP","test123","192.168.3.2",0,0
     OK